What it's like to live in... Lewes | Sussex Removals

 After exploring Lewes Castle and the town’s historic charm, it is worth discovering the creative side of the community too.
 Lewes has long been home to artists, makers and independent studios, each adding to the town’s vibrant character.
 One of the best examples of this spirit is Star Pottery.

-Local Business Spotlight: Star Pottery, Lewes
+Local Business Spotlight: The Star Community Pottery CIC

 We often provide Lewes removals for art studios and creative spaces, and Star Pottery is one of the most rewarding local partnerships we have built.